Blarcamesine: Synthesis

-Pharmacokinetics

-Blarcamesine may function as a prodrug for ANAVEX 19-144 as well as act as a drug itself.
-ANAVEX19-144 is a positional isomer of ANAVEX 1-41, which is similar to blarcamesine but is not as selective for sigma σ_{1} receptor.
+Society and culture

+Legal status

+In December 2025, the Committee for Medicinal Products for Human Use of the European Medicines Agency recommended the refusal of a marketing authorization for Blarcamesine Anavex, a medicine intended for the treatment of Alzheimer's disease.
+The applicant for this medicinal product is Anavex Germany GmbH.
+A request was made by the applicant for the committee to re-examine its opinion.

 Research

 In trials for Alzheimer's disease, Anavex Life Sciences reported that in patients with a fully functional SIGMAR1 gene, which encodes the σ_{1} receptor targeted by blarcamesine, the drug improved cognition as measured by the mini-mental state examination (MMSE) by 14% after 70 weeks of treatment.
 Competence in activities of daily living was improved by 8% in the same subgroup of patients.
 Additionally, in trials for Parkinson's disease, episodic memory was significantly improved after 14 weeks of treatment.

-Other drugs

-A related drug is ANAVEX 3-71.